websauna/websauna/docs/source/reference/glossary.rst

     Initializer
         Initializer is the main entry point of your Websauna application.
 It is a class responsible for ramping up and integrating various subsystems.
 For more information see :py:class:`websauna.system.Initializer`.

+    INI
+        he INI file format is an informal standard for configuration files for some platforms or software.
+INI files are simple text files with a basic structure composed of sections, properties, and values. `More info <https://en.wikipedia.org/wiki/INI_file>`__.

     IPython
         Next generation read–eval–print loop engine for Python and other programming languages.
 See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.
 See also :term:`IPython Notebook`.